Living allowance for Ukrainian refugees

 Open a personal Dutch bank account

 Open a Dutch bank account as soon as possible.
 That way we can transfer the living allowance to your Dutch bank account.
 Provide us with the bank account number with your application.
+Or do this as soon as possible after your request by filling out the change request form.
 For information on opening a Dutch bank account, visit the website of Refugeehelp.nl.

 Is it not possible for you to open a personal Dutch bank account?